k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

 ### Exporting LU Tables into the TDM DB

 The TDM extract task execution exports LU tables into the TDM DB.
-A dedicated schema is created for each LU and an FK is created for each parent/child link between tables.
+A dedicated schema is created for each LU and an FK is created for each parent-child link between tables.
 The following tables are exported into the TDM DB:

 - FABRIC_TDM_ROOT — the entire table is exported.
 - TDM_BE_IIDS — the entire table is exported.
-- The LU tables in LuParamsMapping MTable — only the parameter fields and the linked fields to the parent or child LU tables are exported.
+- LU tables in LuParamsMapping MTable — only the parameter fields and the fields linked to the parent or child LU tables are exported.
 - PK and FK fields are exported.
   - Example:
     - FABRIC_TDM_ROOT -> Customer -> Address